Insurance Accepted

 Dental and Prosthodontic Financing Available

-We believe financial concerns shouldn’t keep you from treatment that can change your daily life.
+We believe financial concerns should not keep you from treatment that can change your daily life.
 Ocean Breeze Prosthodontics offers flexible financing options so the path to a complete smile feels manageable from the very first visit.

-While we are not in-network with insurance companies, we’ll still help you get the most out of your plan.
+While we are not in-network with insurance companies, we will still help you get the most out of your plan.
 We file claims on your behalf and assist you in securing any reimbursement your PPO plan allows.
+Financing is available through CareCredit, Cherry, and Alpheon.

 AdobeStock 93284293 -Ocean Breeze